-DEP AIRPORT REPEAT NUMBER FLIGHT STATION SEQUENCE TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY AAA 1 AAA/CCC Off Blocks / Take Off DV BBB / CCC BBB 1 AAA - DX CCC
+DEP AIRPORT ARR AIRPORT REPEAT NUMBER ACTUAL CURRENT LOCATION TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY AAA BBB 1 Flying to CCC Off Blocks / Take Off DV BBB / CCC BBB CCC 1 Not operational DX CCC

 In the above it is necessary to set the BBB-CCC leg to have an OperationalStatus of DX because the flight is not operating.
 It has not been explicitly cancelled, but it is not operating because of a route change.